diwulechao/PdfEditer.Public/README.md

 # PdfEditer.Public
 Summary
 1. Find the matching text and replace it with the new text.
 2. Align the new text with the old one.
-Most online pdf editer tools will not get the perpect alignment.
+Most online pdf editer tools will not get the perfect alignment.
 You will have to play with the rec code a little to get the perfect alignment.
 3. Merge all the pdf files's first page into one single pdf file.

 I'm so sick of the 100$ annual fee bulls*t.
 And made this tool to fit my requirements.
 And it works much better.